Why am I feeling lonely in a relationship ?

 Let’s move to the other end of the spectrum: we are in a committed, long-term relationship.
 We’ve had plenty of boring Tuesdays and we know exactly how they react when irritated.
 And still, the loneliness is here.

-There is a possibility we are living with a partner who does everything we expect—except the emotional connection thing.
+Sometimes, we are living with a partner who does everything we expect—except the emotional connection we expect.
 They pay the bills, fetch the kids, never miss a birthday, and are generally well-tempered and kind, but they seem to show no interest in our inner experience.

 When we try to share how our day went, or deeper still, our hopes, fears, or painful memories, we get the wandering eyes, the distracted look, or an absence of questions.
 Sometimes they downright change the topic (“Where the hell are the car keys?”) or simply leave the room.
 It may take a while to spot this, especially if there was some emotional connection at the beginning that slowly faded away.
 But once we realize it’s happening, we can’t help feeling locked out.
-All alone.
+This relationship seems stuck to the surface of things, lacking emotional depth and substance.

-Sometimes, our partner really has no interest at all.
-Truly immature people, such as narcissists or psychopaths, do not even perceive others as real; they view everybody as a means to obtain what they need (narcissistic gratification, money, status, respectability).
+It can be that our partner really has no interest at all.
+Truly immature people, such as narcissists or psychopaths, do not even perceive others as real; they view everybody as a means to obtain what they need (narcissistic gratification, money, status, respectability, whatever).
 But frankly, if we live with such a person, feeling lonely is probably the least of our worries; staying sane is challenging enough.

-More often, the lack of connection is about fear—the fear of the depth and intensity of human emotions.
+More often, the lack of connection is about their fear—the fear of the depth and intensity of human emotions, the fear of intimacy.

-I remember an extended family dinner when an elderly woman shared the story of losing her only pregnancy.
+During an extended family dinner once, an elderly woman shared the story of losing her only pregnancy.
 I reached out and said, “I’m so sorry, that must have been incredibly painful,” hoping to give her space to be seen in her grief.
 Later, another family member explained I shouldn’t have done that: by acknowledging the pain, I was supposedly pushing the poor woman more deeply into it.
 This person seriously thought it’s better not to talk about painful events, otherwise we risk wallowing or drowning in them.
-Better to pretend they don’t exist.
+Better to behave as if they had not happened.

 The Legacy of the Emotionally Immature Parent

 In her brilliant work, Lindsay Gibson talks about the “Adult Children of Emotionally Immature Parents.”
-She points out that constant emotional loneliness often stems from not being “seen” by the people who were supposed to love and protect us.
+She points out that constant emotional loneliness often stems from not being “seen” by the people who were supposed to love and protect us early in our lives.
+It’s a very nice way of saying they were not interested in what was happening inside us.

 If our parents met our basic needs (food, bed, education) but were self-preoccupied or emotionally shallow, we learned a problematic lesson: My internal world is not interesting to others.
+What I need is not important.
 We often translate this into “I’m not enough as I am.”
 If they actively shamed our emotions, we may have learned that showing who we are invites aggression.
-We become so busy hiding that, over the years, we lose sight of ourselves.
+We become so busy hiding who we really are, what we really feel or want, that over the years we lose sight of ourselves.

 As adults, we carry this into our relationships.
 We aren’t convinced we have a right to have emotional needs.
 We don’t believe anyone would want to be with us just for who we are.
-So we spend our lives hiding and pretending we don’t need anything.
-Then, of course, our “I’m fine” wall is so thick that our partner couldn’t get through it even if they tried.
+So we spend our lives hiding, pretending we don’t need anything, not showing our real emotions and desires.
+In other words, we have built a wall to protect ourselves.
+And this wall prevents intimacy.

 Shame and Unshakable Loneliness